bizz84/SwiftyStoreKit/README.md

 > Information about all other kinds of purchases is added to the receipt when they’re paid for and remains in the receipt indefinitely.

+When an app is first installed, the app receipt is missing.

+As soon as a user completes a purchase or restores purchases, StoreKit creates and stores the receipt locally as a file.

+As the local receipt is always encrypted, a verification step is needed to get all the receipt fields in readable form.

+This is done with a `verifyReceipt` method which does two things:

+- If the receipt is missing, refresh it
+- If the receipt is available, validate it

+Receipt validation can be done remotely with Apple via the `AppleReceiptValidator` class, or with a client-supplied validator conforming to the `ReceiptValidator` protocol.

+**Note**: As of version 0.10.0, _clients no longer need to refresh the receipt explicitly_.

 ### Retrieve local receipt